Your Key to Refinancing: Loan-to-Value Ratio

 Another option is to refinance is using your home equity through a home equity loan.
 Most consumers probably think of home equity loans as additional liens added to their property.
 However, you can use a home equity loan to refinance your first mortgage, a current home equity loan, or a home equity line of credit.
 For the group of homeowners who have built up equity, refinancing with a home equity loan could make sense in higher rate environments.

-One significant benefit of refinancing with a home equity loan is the difference in closing costs.
-Traditional refinancing can have thousands of dollars in closing costs.
-While some home equity lenders do charge closing costs, Discover Home Equity Loans does not having any closing costs, origination fees, or prepayment penalties.
+One significant benefit of refinancing with a home equity loan is the difference in cash paid at closing.
+Traditional refinancing can require thousands of dollars at closing.
+With Discover Home Loans, there is no cash due at closing.

 In addition, refinancing with a home equity loan allows you the opportunity to get funds from your home to use for many purposes.
-One qualifying metric home equity lenders use is closed loan-to-value (CLTV).
+One qualifying metric home equity lenders use is combined loan-to-value (CLTV).
 CTLV is your current mortgage balance plus your desired home equity loan amount, divided by your home value.
-Discover Home Equity Loans has loan amounts from $35,000-$150,000 with up to 90% of the borrower’s CLTV (in some cases 95%).
+Discover Home Loans has loan amounts from $35,000-$200,000 with up to 90% of the borrower’s CLTV (in some cases 95%).

 So, if you have a $300,000 home with a mortgage balance of $160,000, you may be able to borrow up to $90,000.
 Your mortgage balance ($160,000) plus loan amount ($90,000) equals $270,000, which is 90% of your home value.